 Empowering People.
 Building Communities.

-The Partnership for Families, Children and Adults has been serving the Tennessee Valley community for 136 years through professional counseling, crisis intervention, and prevention services.
-The Partnership began with the 1877 establishment of the Ladies Aid Society, which later became the Florence Crittenton Home.
+The Partnership for Families, Children and Adults is a non-profit organization serving the Tennessee Valley community for 140 years through counseling, crisis intervention and prevention services.
+It began with the 1877 establishment of the Ladies Aid Society, which later became the Florence Crittenton Home.
 Under direction of United Way, The Florence Crittenton Service, Family Service Agency and Travelers Aid Society merged into Community Services of Greater Chattanooga, Inc. in 1973.
-In 1981, the agency assumed the name Family and Children’s Services of Chattanooga, Inc., and in 2003 became the Partnership for Families, Children and Adults.
+In 1981, the agency assumed the name Family and Children’s Services of Chattanooga, Inc., and in 2003 became Partnership for Families, Children and Adults.
 In 2006, the Partnership was recognized by the Chattanooga Area Chamber of Commerce as the Non-Profit Organization of the Year for demonstrating excellence in non-profit management and community impact.

 - Council on Accreditation of Services for Families and Children, Inc. (COA)